adamsilver/maintainablecss.com-jekyll/_chapters/05-conventions.md

 title: Conventions
 section: Core
 permalink: /chapters/conventions/
+description: Learn the simple conventions that MaintainableCSS employs to write modules, components and state.
 ---

 Conventions can be a bone of contention amongst engineers, but what matters most is readability and consistency.
 With that said, *MaintainableCSS* has the following convention: